farabi1038/Online_certification_Projects/README.md

 # Online-Course-Project
-All projects from online courses I have taken with Coursera and Udacity
+All projects from online certifications I have taken with Coursera and Udacity